funkhaus/vuehaus/README.md

 Default Vuepress actions:

+* `'LOAD_AND_REPLACE_QUERYDATA, { path: 'url string' }'` - Runs the following process:
+    1. Sets `state.loaded` to `false`.
+    1. Checks `src/services/cache.js` (which is a global cache that can be `import`ed into any other file) for the given `path` key.
+        If none is found:
+        1. Commits `'SET_LOADED', false`
-* `'LOAD_AND_REPLACE_QUERYDATA, { path: 'url string' }'` - Fetches the data from the the URL at the payload path.
-Caches in `src/services/cache.js`, which can be `import`ed into any other file.
-Commits the `REPLACE_QUERYDATA` mutation with the new data when that data is fetched and cached.
+        1. Fetches the data from the the URL at the payload path.
+        1. Saves the data to the cache.
+    1. Commits `'REPLACE_QUERYDATA'` with the data from the cache.
+    1. Commits `'SET_LOADED', true`

 ## Building a Vuepress Site: Front-End
-Once you've set up the routing for a Vuepress site, you can start working with Vue templates themselves.
+Once you've set up the routing for a Vuepress site and understand its state functions, you can start working with Vue templates themselves.

 ### Example workflow
 1. Plan and document the general structure of the site in your README.md.
 Example: